jmanusig1/cs426_Manusig_Jared_Asgn-2/README.md

 Non-plain-vanilla procedure/rule:
 Dilemna - There is a fork in the road and the player has to choose between two paths: a hard but fast path and a slow but easy path.

+How we followed the game theme: the cats are the main players, the music is the "smooth jazz nyan cat" song, and the environment reflects a motherboard, data pipelines, ram, cpu, cat backgrounds, and commmon cat food.
+Furthermore, there are questions in the game that ask about cats and computer science related topics.

 Executive Summary
 “Jazzy Cats in a Computer” is a co-op competitive strategic game for Windows targeted at boys and girls of all ages.